Brightspace/testcafe-reporter-slack/README.md

 #### Logging level

-Choose your report logging level, if you want to see each test with error stack trace, choose `TEST` (default).
-The second one is short & condensed which show the only number of tests which passed, failed and was skipped - `SUMMARY`.
+Choose your report logging level:
+- `SUMMARY` Show only number of tests which passed, failed and was skipped
+- `TEST` Show report of tests that passed and failed
+- `DEBUG` Show each test with error stack trace for failed tests

 - via `.testcaferc.json`